fallen-icarus/cardano-loans/README.md

 - **Early Loan Termination:** Lenders can set a maximum number of payments a borrower can miss in a row before it is grounds for early termination.
 When a loan is terminated early, the lender claims all remaining collateral backing the loan.
-- **Compounding vs. Simple Interest vs. Interest Free:** The protocol supports both compounding, non-compounding, and interest-free loans, offering flexibility for different financial products.
+- **Compounding vs. Simple Interest vs. Interest Free:** The protocol supports compounding, non-compounding, and interest-free loans, offering flexibility for different financial products.
-- **Native Support for All Assets:** All Cardano native assets, both present and future ones, are already supported out of the box.
+- **Native Support for All Assets:** All Cardano native assets — present and future, fungible and non-fungible — are already supported out of the box.
 - **Multi-Collateral Loans:** Borrowers can use a basket of assets as collateral for a loan, with no limit to the number of assets that can be included.
 - **Customizable Collateralization:** Lenders and borrowers can agree to any collateral level they choose by setting the relative asset values.
 This enables over-collateralized, fully-collateralized, under-collateralized, and even fully unsecured loans.
-- **Collateral Swapping:** Lenders can choose to make an offer more attractive by enabling the `collateralIsSwappable` flag, which allows the borrower to substitute different types of collateral during the loan's lifetime, provided the total value requirement is still met.
+- **Collateral Swapping:** Lenders can choose to make an offer more attractive by enabling the `collateralIsSwappable` flag, which allows the borrower to substitute different types of accepted collateral during the loan's lifetime, provided the total value requirement is still met.

-This flexibility allows the protocol to serve a vast range of use cases, from simple personal loans to more complex, structured financial agreements.

 ## Adoption Strategy: Targeting Sophisticated Lenders as the Catalyst for a Grassroots Credit Market